Discussion in 'General Parenting' started by JJJ, Dec 27, 2007.

 This goes way beyond mental illness and into the area of liability for the schools involved.
 Unfortunate for all.

 The bomb threats are the kids thinking they can get a day off school or a couple of hours out of class.
-Our school district was closed the day after 9/11 because someone called in a bomb threat.
+Our SD was closed the day after 9/11 because someone called in a bomb threat.
 They caught the kid.
 Just wanted a day off school.

 Immediately following Columbine, one local high school had bomb threats DAILY.
 Every single day all the kids had to line up outside the building for the bomb squad to come in and search it.
 A couple of hours out of class.
 This went on for a long time (over a month) before they finally said, we're not evacuating the building.
 Bomb squad can search around the kids.
 Stopped happening.